 Based on the study of the characteristics of vortex signals, the feasibility of FFT in vortex signal processing is analyzed, the concept of FFT amplitude interval constraint is proposed, the frequency of mid-low frequency vortex signals is estimated, and an adaptive filter is designed with Signal processing.

 1.2 Algorithm Design

 The high frequency part can directly use Schmitt trigger to count the frequency.
-For the traffic below 200Hz, the FFT algorithm is used to analyze the amplitude of each frequency band, and the estimated frequency of the vortex signal is selected according to the amplitude constraint conditions; then this estimated frequency is used as the expected input of the adaptive filter.
-Adjust the adaptive filter; finally, perform frequency statistics on the filtered signal and display it on the terminal.
+For the traffic below 200Hz, the FFT algorithm is used to analyze the amplitude of each frequency band, and the estimated frequency of the vortex signal is selected according to the amplitude constraint; then this estimated frequency is used as the expected input of the adaptive filter.
+Adjust the adaptive filter; finally, perform statistical analysis on the filtered signal and display it on the terminal.

 2 FFT frequency estimation